Job production

 Job production, sometimes called jobbing or one-off production, involves producing custom work, such as a one-off product for a specific customer or a small batch of work in quantities usually less than those of mass-market products.
-Job production consists of an operator or group of operators to work on a single job and complete it before proceeding to the next similar or different job.
+Job production consists of an operator or group of operators working on a single job and completing it before proceeding to the next similar or different job.
 Together with batch production and mass production (flow production) it is one of the three main production methods.

 Job production can be classical craft production by small firms (making railings for a specific house, building/repairing a computer for a specific customer, making flower arrangements for a specific wedding etc.), but large firms use job production, too, and the products of job production are often interchangeable, such as machined parts made by a job shop.
 Examples include: